Managing your account

 An authorised meter reader can enter a property to read the meter without the prior consent of the customer.

 How is an estimated bill calculated?

 If the meter reader is unable to access the meter and provide an actual reading to the provider, the customer’s bill will be based on the estimated read provided to the retailer.
 The estimate may be based on historical metering data for the customer or, where this is not available, on average usage of a comparable customer.

 The provider can base three consecutive quarterly bills on estimated reads, but must arrange for an actual read to be taken if access to the meter continues to be a problem after 12 months.

 Can I provide a self-read to my provider?

 If you have a non-digital meter and receive an account based on an estimated reading, you can ask your provider to adjust the bill by providing your own meter reading.

 What is a special meter read?

 A special meter read is an actual meter reading taken outside of the usual reading cycle.
 If you are concerned that your bill is high because the estimated reading is incorrect, you can ask your provider for a special meter read.
-The provider is able to charge customers a special meter reading fee for this.
-This fee must be waived if the meter reading is found to be incorrect.
+The provider is only allowed to charge customers for a special meter reading if it confirms that the billing is correct.